Alison Maynard changed her name to Sonja Mullerin of Gainesville, FL

 - Judith Yesha Brill vs. Alison Maynard a/k/a Sonja Mullerin (DEPOSITION)

-- Judith Yesha Brill vs. Alison Maynard a/k/a Sonja Mullerin (CHANAGE OF ADDRESS)
+- Judith Yesha Brill vs. Alison Maynard a/k/a Sonja Mullerin (CHANGE OF ADDRESS)

 Sonja Mullerin contacts Middletown, Connecticut for James Fetzer as Alison Maynard.

 Sonja Mullerin ikes to practice law without a license and maintain multiple financial identities.
-The check amount for $27.75 sent to Department of Emergency Services and Public Protection was Sandy Hook Hoax related.
+The check amount of $27.75 sent to the Department of Emergency Services and Public Protection was Sandy Hook Hoax-theory related.

 Alison Maynard attempted to reach out to the citizens of Newtown, Connecticut in hopes of obtaining a public school calendar of events for 2012-2013.
 Much of this is done to assist her hoaxer partner James “Jim” Fetzer.